billlosw/gpu-based-trace-analyzer/docs/PROBLEMS.md

 **Impact on counts**: The fix INCREASED late_receiver counts (e.g., NPB CG 1024: 8,985,237 → 11,115,347) because correct earlier timestamps change which events satisfy the `send_leave > recv_req_enter > send_enter` condition.
 This is correct behavior.
 See TODO 19 for the remaining Scalasca discrepancy.

 **Priority**: Fixed.

+---

+### TODO 24: Stale P2PMatching.cu File on Disk

+**File**: `src/matching/P2PMatching.cu`

+**Issue**: After the `.cu` → `.cpp` rename (TODO 9), the old `P2PMatching.cu` file was not deleted.
+It sits alongside the active `P2PMatching.cpp` and is not referenced by `CMakeLists.txt`.
+This is confusing for developers who may edit the wrong file.

+**Possible fix**: Delete `src/matching/P2PMatching.cu`.

+**Priority**: Low (cosmetic, no build impact).

+---

+### TODO 25: SHM fill_soa Page Fault Cost

+**File**: `src/main.cu`, `sharedMemoryDirectAnalysis()` → `readerFillSoA()`

+**Issue**: The `fill_soa` phase (writing OTF2 data into the shared memory window) takes 5.1s for n1024 (48% of the 10.6s preprocess phase).
+This cost comes from first-touch page faults on the SHM window — `MPI_Win_allocate_shared` allocates virtual memory but physical pages are only mapped on first write.

+**Possible mitigations**:
+1. **Explicit mmap prefaulting**: Use `MAP_POPULATE` or `madvise(MADV_WILLNEED)` on the SHM region before writing
+2. **NUMA-aware allocation**: Pin SHM pages to the local NUMA node
+3. **Parallel fill**: Use OpenMP threads within each rank to parallelize the first-touch writes

+**Priority**: Medium (5.1s is significant in the 15.8s analysis phase).

+---

+### TODO 26: Collective Grouping Scalability

+**File**: `src/matching/CollectiveGrouping.cpp`

+**Issue**: Collective grouping takes 2.9s for n1024 (27% of preprocess) and likely scales super-linearly for larger traces.
+Two algorithmic bottlenecks:
+1. **Linear scan over pending groups**: For each event, the algorithm linearly scans all pending groups of the same type and performs O(comm_size) vector equality comparison.
+With many concurrent collectives of different communicators, this becomes O(events × pending_groups × comm_size).
+2. **Redundant comm_set normalization**: `normalizeCommSet()` copies and sorts the communicator member vector for every collective event, even when the same communicator appears thousands of times.

+**Possible fixes**:
+1. Hash the sorted comm_set for O(1) amortized lookup instead of linear scan with vector comparison
+2. Cache normalized comm_sets by communicator ID to avoid redundant sorts
+3. Parallelize grouping across event types (they are independent)

+**Priority**: Medium (becomes bottleneck for n2048+ traces).

+---

+### TODO 27: SHM Cleanup Cost

+**Issue**: The cleanup phase (`cudaHostUnregister` + `MPI_Win_free`) takes 2.5s for n1024 and 3.8s for n2048. `cudaHostUnregister` is expensive because it must synchronize the CUDA context and unpin physical pages.

+**Possible mitigations**:
+1. **Defer cleanup**: Let `MPI_Finalize` handle window freeing (acceptable for single-use tools)
+2. **Reduce pinned region**: Only pin the subset of SHM needed for the current GPU batch, not the entire window
+3. **Adaptive pinning**: Already partially implemented — for >10GB data, per-batch pinning is used instead of full-window pinning

+**Priority**: Low (cleanup is not on the critical path for analysis correctness).

+---

+### TODO 28: CLC Timestamp Correction Limitations (Distributed Reading)

+**Issue**: The CLC v4 blocking-only neutralization achieves exact match on small LAMMPS traces (16q/32q/128q) but has <1% gap on larger traces (64q: <0.5%, n1024: +0.69% late_receiver).
+This comes from the distributed reading architecture: each rank only sees its local subset of events, while Scalasca's CLC operates on the full per-location timeline.

+Specifically, clock violations where the sender's Leave timestamp from a remote rank's timeline is needed for local correction cannot be resolved without cross-rank communication.
+The current design applies corrections locally per-rank, which is a practical approximation.

+**Possible improvements**:
+1. After P2P matching, exchange violation information across ranks via MPI
+2. Implement multi-pass correction (correct violations that create new violations)
+3. Accept the <1% gap as within acceptable tolerance

+**Priority**: Low (the gap is small and documented; exact CLC would require Scalasca's full multi-pass amortization algorithm).